Jaffer74/Autonomous-Firefighting-Robot-with-Enhanced-Detection-and-Communication-/README.md

 ### ▶️ Run the Project
 - Power the robot.
 - Monitor its activities using serial communication in the Arduino IDE.
 - Alerts and notifications will be sent automatically when a fire or gas leak is detected.

+## Documentation
+For detailed methodology, results, and analysis, see the [IEEE Report](https://github.com/Jaffer74/AI-Driven-Chatbot-for-Enhanced-Restaurant-Ordering/blob/main/Seamless%20Service%20Evolution%20Enhancing%20Customer%20Satisfaction%20Using%20AWS-Driven%20AI%20Chatbots%20for%20Restaurant%20Ordering%20(1).pdf)

 ## 📂 Repository Structure
 ```plaintext
 Autonomous-Firefighting-Robot/
 │